-According to the Center for Disease Control and Prevention, veterans are 30% more likely than civilians to suffer from severe hearing impairment–even when age and occupation are taken into account.
-Though service-related hearing loss has been documented going back to the second World War, the numbers are even more dramatic for military personnel who served after September 11, 2001.
-The same CDC report notes that recent veterans–who are also, on average, among the youngest former service members–are four times more likely than non-veterans to suffer from severe hearing impairment.
+Veterans are 30% more likely than civilians to suffer from severe hearing impairment–even when age and occupation are taken into account.
+Though service-related hearing loss has been documented going back to the second World War, the numbers are even more dramatic for military personnel who served more recently.
+Recent veterans–who are also, on average, among the youngest former service members–are four times more likely than non-veterans to suffer from severe hearing impairment.

 At the other end of the sonic spectrum–for civilians, anyway–let’s say you’re a construction worker, and you’re on a job site that’s in the city.
-Sounds you’d hear constantly (heavy traffic, about 85 dBA) or sporadically (an ambulance siren’s around 120 dBA) are at hazardous levels–and that’s just background noise.
-Research from the National Institute for Occupational Safety and Health (NIOSH) has found that construction equipment noise, from everything from power tools to bulldozers, exposes workers to sounds louder than 85 dBA.
+Sounds you’d constantly hear (heavy traffic, about 85 dBA) or sporadically (an ambulance siren’s around 120 dBA) are at hazardous levels–and that’s just background noise.
+Research has found that construction equipment noise, from everything from power tools to bulldozers, exposes workers to sounds louder than 85 dBA.